bigebesikci/volo-blogs/2022-highlights.md

 Designing Monolith First for Microservice Architecture event</a>, <a href="https://www.dnfsummit.org/" target="_blank" rel="nofollow"> DNF Summit 2022</a>, <a href="https://summit.devnot.com/" target="_blank" rel="nofollow"> Developer Summit 2022</a>, and <a href="https://www.dotnetconf.net/" target="_blank" rel="nofollow"> .NET Conference 2022</a>.

+  <h2> ABP Releases </h2>
+<p> ABP Framework released 4 versions from 5.1 to 7.1 in 2022.
+You can check the release logs from <a href="https://github.com/abpframework/abp/releases" target="_blank" rel="nofollow"> ABP Framework Release Logs</a>. </p>
+<p> The most important milestone in these releases is that we upgraded ABP Framework to .NET 7.0 in <a href="https://blog.abp.io/abp/ABP.IO-Platform-7.0-RC-Has-Been-Published" target="_blank"> ABP v7.0</a>.</p>
+<p> Additionally, we switched to OpenIddict for the startup templates in <a href="https://blog.abp.io/abp/ABP.IO-Platform-6.0-RC-Has-Been-Published" target="_blank"> ABP v6.0</a>.</p>

   <h2> ABP Commercial</h2>
 <p> It has been a successful year for ABP Commercial as well as ABP Framework.
 We have already reached to more than 100 countries over the years of ABP Commercial's release.
 This year, we continued to be streamline businesses' development processes with ABP Commercial. </p>
 <ul>